 EFT, Emotional Freedom Techniques, anxiety, communication skills, social work students, mixed-methods Introduction

-England, 201609began of reform that led to the development of a curriculum framework, based on a Professional Capabilities Framework (PCF) (Department for Education [DfE], 2010; Health & Care Professions Council [HCPC], 2016).
+In England (United Kingdom, UK), the Health and Care Professions Council (HCPC, 2016) are the regulators for social work professionals and set the standards of proficiency for social worker education and training.
+In 2009, social work education began a period of reform that led to the development of a curriculum framework, based on a Professional Capabilities Framework (PCF) (Department for Education [DfE], 2010; Health & Care Professions Council [HCPC], 2016).
 The PCF illustrates nine capabilities: professionalism; values and ethics; diversity; rights, justice, and economic well-being; knowledge; critical reflection and analysis; intervention and skills; contexts and organisations; and professional leadership.
 Underpinning the curriculum framework is the necessity for social work students to demonstrate effective communication skills and engage service users and carers through the building of effective relationships.
 Increasing emphasis is being made on the contribution that service users and carers have in the selection processes of student social workers (DfE, 2010), and the way they are involved (Allen, Carr, Linde, & Sewell, 2016) in helping social work students at the outset of their training develop confidence in communication.

+The ‘Skills Lab’